project-march/ProjectMarch/doc/march_packages/march_hardware.rst

 The highest level class is the MarchRobot, it contains a list of Joints which can be accessed.
 Each Joint is identified by a name and optionally has an IMotionCube and TemperatureGES.
-This is enough knowledge to start using
+This is enough knowledge to start interacting with a MarchRobot.

 Example usage
 -------------
-Assuming the MarchRobot is already created with the correct joints, here are some commands you
+Here is an example of the commands you can use on a MarchRobot object when it is created with the correct joints.

 .. code::

   MarchRobot robot;